NFDI4Microbiota/MetadataStandards/CODE_OF_CONDUCT.md

 >[!Note]
 >NFDI4Microbiota is a member of NFDI e.V. and therefore we are officially committed to follow the association's goals, values and mission.
->Below is an excerpt from the Code of Conduct of the association.
+>Below is an excerpt from the Code of Conduct of the association (from PDF: "Verhaltenskodex des Vereins Nationale Forschungsdateninfrastruktur (NFDI) e.V.
+Version 1.0").

 ## Code of Conduct of the association Nationale Forschungsdateninfrastruktur (NFD) e.V.